Flavor & Ingredient Tips

 -

-In a large mixing bowl, whisk together the whole wheat flour, whole wheat pastry flour, baking powder, baking soda, salt, and ground sage or fresh chopped sage.
+In a large mixing bowl, whisk together the whole wheat flour, whole wheat pastry flour, baking powder, baking soda, salt, and ground sage or chopped fresh sage.

 -